Have you ever wondered how to feed your dog wild, raw venison as part of their raw dog food diet?

 The duck wings, lamb brains, beef green tripe, and thread herring are from Raw Feeding Miami.

-Now have fun feeding your pup wild, raw venison!
+Now have fun feeding wild, raw venison for dogs!

 Please leave your questions or comments in the comment section below this post!